peterthehan/fapp/README.md

 Please refer to our extensive [documentation](https://github.com/Johj/fapp/tree/master/artifacts).

 ## Known Errors
-1. If the application crashes during runtime, please kindly reload the application.
+ - If the application crashes during runtime, please kindly reload the application.
-2. The logout action does not take you back to the login scene.
+ - The logout action does not take you back to the login scene.
 You must close the application and rerun.
-3. If you encounter any errors, please let us know [here](https://github.com/Johj/fapp/issues).
+ - If you encounter any other issues, please let us know [here](https://github.com/Johj/fapp/issues).

 ## Team